Murray-Bridge-Bunyips/BunyipsFTC/README.md

-	MURRAY BRIDGE BUNYIPS
+	=== MURRAY BRIDGE BUNYIPS JAVA CODE REPOSITORY === Contains SDK used for all Java-developed FTC robots

-	South Australian FTC Team 15215, Murray Bridge High School Close collaboration with Team 4537 RoboRoos and Team 18003 Paladins of St Paul's
+	South Australian FTC Team 15215, Murray Bridge High School Close collaboration with RoboRoos, Paladins of St Paul's, Popups, and more!

+	Robot code in this repository:
+		JERRY: Mecanum-drive PowerPlay robot for 2022-2023 season
+		LISA: Two-wheel-drive minibot for high-speed performance
+		BERTIE: Mecanum-drive FreightFrenzy robot for 2021-2022 season (Deconstructed and migrated into JERRY)

+	Robot code not in this repository (written in Blocks by other members of the club):
+		FTC22407: Mecanum-drive PowerPlay robot, 2022-2023, for the MURRAY BRIDGE MULYAWONKS
+		FTC15215-2: Two-wheel-drive PowerPlay robot for PowerPlay, serves as a backup to JERRY
+		GROOT: Two-wheel-drive minibot for versatility and education

+	Branch info:
 		Master branch: Protected branch with a primary collation of all of our working active and non-active code PowerPlay branch: POWERPLAY (2022-2023) development
 		Minibots branch: Specific minibot development

 ## NOTICE